Safety & Guidelines

 - The Heart Spring is reserved for guests 15 years of age and older.

-- Children under one year of age are strongly discouraged from using all spas for safety reasons.
+- Children are strongly discouraged from using all spas for safety reasons.

 - Flotation devices not attached to the body, such as rafts, rings, and noodles, are not allowed in any spa.